veritrans/SNAP-whmcs/README.md

 Try to enable configuration `Use Invoice amount as paid amount` to use the invoice amount as paid amount.
 Note: this will also means it will not check the actual paid amount on Payment Gateway, but it can avoid currency conversion issues.

+Or Try to enable `Try convert back paid amount currency` to try to convert back from paid amount in IDR to original customer currency, using builtin WHMCS converter.
+Note: WHMCS converter may not 100% accurate.

 #### Get help

 * [Midtrans&nbsp;](https://www.midtrans.com)